How to Become a Speech Therapist in North Dakota

 Open an Independent Practice

 As a licensed SLP, you may open an independent practice in North Dakota.
 You might choose to open an independent practice if you’re interested in pursuing a specific patient population, or if you’d like to travel to clients who may not have access to transportation.
-Independent practitioners enjoy the benefits of being able to set their own schedule and take on as many clients as they feel comfortable treating.
+Independent practitioners enjoy the benefits of being able to set their own schedule and determining their own client load.

 Pursue Job Openings in North Dakota